FahadIbneRahman/demo/README.md

 # demo
-is goo to see you brother
+is good to see you brother